fmorgner/newtype/doc/src/index.rst

       Construct a new instance of this :cpp:class:`new_type` by copy-constructing the contained object using :literal:`value`.

-      :param other: An existing instance of this :cpp:class:`new_type`
+      :param value: An existing instance of this :cpp:class:`new_type`
       :throws: Any exception thrown by the copy-constructor of this :cpp:class:`new_type`'s :cpp:type:`base_type`.
                This constructor shall be noexcept iff. this :cpp:class:`new_type`'s :cpp:type:`base_type` is *nothrow copy-construtible*.
       :enablement: This constructor shall be defined as :literal:`= default` iff. this :cpp:class:`new_type`'s :cpp:type:`base_type` is *copy-construtible*.